dotkernel/api-documentation/docs/book/v5/tutorials/find-user-by-identity.md

-# Find user by identity - A practical example
+# A practical example: Find user by identity

 ## Our goal

-Create a new endpoint that fetches a user based on its identity.
+Create a new endpoint that fetches a user record by its identity column.

 We already have an endpoint that retrieves a user based on their UUID, so we can review it and create something similar.